dwaan/sagara/src/careers/ui-web-based-entry-level.md

 date: 1985-10-29
 ---

 At Sagara, we're dedicated to creating balanced innovative web-based solutions that drive success for our clients and you as our team.
 Our team is using proven technologies, working on progressive projects that impact industries and communities.
-As an Entry-Level Backend Developer, you'll have the opportunity to learn from industry experts, collaborate with talented teams, and contribute to projects that make a difference.
+As an {{ title }}, you'll have the opportunity to learn from industry experts, collaborate with talented teams, and contribute to projects that make a difference.

 ### Location